1. What is a smart ring and what do they do?

 • Color options: Polished silver, matte black, stealth black, rose gold, gold

-The core of the Oura experience focuses on readiness and sleep – and delivers scores just like the Whoop 4.0, Garmin and Fitbit.
-It's focused on analyzing your exertions and your rest and checking the two are in balance, with newer features like Daytime Stress and Stress Resilience really building up this picture.
+The core of the Oura experience is still centered around readiness and sleep - giving you daily scores just like the Whoop 4.0.
+It's focused on analyzing your exertions and your rest and checking the two are in balance, with newer features like Daytime Stress and Stress Resilience helping to build up this picture, too.

-We've found the accuracy of continuous heart rate monitoring (during rest) and stress tracking to be very good overall, and it's one of the best-performing sleep trackers we've ever tested.
+We've found the accuracy of continuous heart rate monitoring (during rest) and stress tracking to be outstanding, and it's one of the best-performing sleep trackers we've ever tested.

 It can also track heart rate during workouts, although our testing has shown that it's no match for dedicated sports watches in terms of accuracy.
 Still, it's very open to supplementing workout data with third-party apps, including Strava and Whoop (through Google Health Connect).

-The only real downside of Oura is the subscription model, which costs $5.99 a month ($6.99 outside of the US/EU), on top of the $299 for the ring.
-So it's not cheap to jump on board.
+The only real downside of Oura is the subscription model, which costs $5.99 a month (£6.99 in the UK), on top of at least the $300 for the ring.
+It's not cheap to jump on board.

 If you're looking for the best smart ring out there, as we say, this is still the one to beat.
-But the high price tag, ongoing subscription, and focus on wellness over fitness mean it won't suit every wearable shopper.
+But the high price tag, ongoing subscription, and focus on wellness over fitness mean it won't suit every smart ring shopper.

 squirrel_12863439